Javran/android_input_agent/README.md

 unfortunately none of those approaches seem to work.
-Therefore the server simply quits with exit code `6` (so that it can be distinguished from keyboard interrupts), you might want to have your `aia` script to put this server in a loop like below:
+Therefore the server simply quits with exit code `6` (so that it can be distinguished from keyboard interrupts), you might want to put this server to run in a loop in your `aia` script like below:

 ```bash
 for (( ; ; ))